Hooke’s law – problems and solutions

 k = 500 N/m

-See also Angular acceleration and linear acceleration – problems and solutions
+See also Work done in thermodynamics process – problems and solutions

 3. Spring A has the original length of 60 cm and spring B has the original length of 90 cm.
 Spring A has constant 100 N/m, spring B has constant 200 N/m.
 The ratio of the change in length of spring A to the change in length of spring B is…